Marsh Restoration and Estuary Expansion - Unocal Proposal

 Puget Sound Health

-Most tidal saltwater estuary habitat has disappeared in Puget Sound.
-One estimate (Recommendations to Accelerate Estuary Restoration in Puget Sound, Paul Cereghino, NOAA Restoration Center June 2015) is that 75% is gone.
-Nutrient rich and penetrated by sunlight, this habitat is some of the most bilologically productive on earth.
+Most tidal saltwater estuary habitat has disappeared in Puget Sound, by some estimates 75% is gone.
+Nutrient rich and penetrated by sunlight, this habitat is some of the most biologically productive on earth.
 Estuaries provide a nourishing foundation that supports the wide range of life in Puget Sound.

 Salmon Recovery

-Several federal and state agencies have confirmed the importance of this type of environment for salmon recovery.
-For example, the Pacific Fishery Management Council has listed estuaries as a salmon HAPC, “Habitat Area of Particular Concern.”
-Chum and coho salmon would spawn in the creeks that feed the Edmonds Marsh-Estuary and their young would rear in its open waters.
+Multiple agencies have confirmed the importance of this type of environment for salmon recovery.
+For example, The Pacific Fishery Management Council has listed estuaries as a salmon HAPC, “Habitat Area of Particular Concern”.
+Chum and coho salmon would spawn in the creeks that feed the Edmonds marsh estuary and their young would rear in its open waters.
 Juvenile Chinook salmon would also migrate from the Sound into the estuary to feed.
+The site would be the only significant estuary habitat between Seattle and Everett and would act an island water sanctuary for migrating salmonids.

 Other Fish and Wildlife

 Estuaries also provide critical habitat for millions of migratory and resident waterfowl.
-This tidally influenced open saltwater area on the Edmonds waterfront would become priority bird habitat.
+This tidally influenced open saltwater area would become priority bird habitat.

 Estuaries are nursery ecosystems for multiple aquatic species.
 Dungeness crab, starry flounder, English sole, and bay shrimp are among the animals using estuaries at various life stages.